 This is the most common type of credit card fraud.
-If a card is lost or stolen, and then found, it can be used immediately, often without using a PIN.
+If a card is lost or stolen and then found, it can be used immediately.
 This can cause some serious stress and create a hassle for the person who lost the card.

-By cancelling your card immediately, you should be able to prevent future transactions.
-However, if you do not realize your card is missing in time, then you may end up paying for it later.
+By canceling your card immediately, you should be able to prevent future transactions.
+However, if you do not realize your card is missing in time, you may pay a high price for that later.

-Often times, we get pre-approved credit cards in the mail.
+Often, we get pre-approved credit cards in the mail.
 All they have to do is be activated, which requires one’s name and date of birth, possibly Social Security Number.
-If someone has this information, they’re able to easily open a credit account, in your name, using a pre-approved credit card they stole from your mailbox.
-This is not just credit card fraud, but mail fraud, and is highly illegal.
+If someone has this information, they’re able to easily open a credit account in your name using a pre-approved credit card they stole from your mailbox.
+This is not just credit card fraud but also mail fraud, and it is highly illegal.

 There are ways to prevent companies from sending you these cards.
-One way is to opt out by calling this number: 1-888-567-8688.
+One way is to opt-out by calling this number: 1-888-567-8688.
 Opting out this way will allow you to prevent these offers from coming in the mail for 5 years.
-If you still get mail, contact the provider and make sure you’re on as many ‘do not send’ lists as possible.
+If you still get this mail, contact the provider and make sure you’re on as many ‘do not send’ lists as possible.

-Cards can be skimmed, which essentially means having the credit card information stolen by being swiped through a card reader.
+Cards can be skimmed, which means having the credit card information stolen by swiping through a card reader.
 This card reader then collects the information contained in the magnetic stripe of the card.

 What happens is that this information, which includes your credit card number, your security code, and your PIN, can be charged multiple times by the merchant, can be used by anyone who has this information, and can be sold to the highest bidder.